-The O2ptima incorporates an over-the-shoulder, dual counterlung design.
-(Back mounted counterlungs are also available.)
-The breathing loop consists of the DSV, breathing hoses and hose fittings, T-piece, inhalation and exhalation counterlungs, ADV, scrubber canister, canister end cap, and electronics head.
+The O2ptima incorporates a back mounted, dual counterlung design.
+The breathing loop consists of the BOV or DSV, breathing hoses and hose fittings, inhalation and exhalation counterlungs, scrubber canister, canister end cap, and electronics head.
 Gas flows in a clockwise direction-from the left shoulder-to the diver-to the right shoulder.